somaproject/acqboard/docs/FPGA/filter/input.rst

 .. figure:: input.svg
    :autoconvert:
    :latexwidth: 6in

+   Input control which deserializes ADC samples and performs offset compensation.

 ADC interface
     The two sets of ADCs are serially chained, providing :signal:`SDIA` and :signal:`SDIB`.
-The ADC FSM (figure \ref{adcfsm}) controls the sampling sequence; CONCNT the delay between the assertion of :signal:`CNV` and the bit read-out; :signal:`BITCNT` sends the sample clock.
+The ADC FSM (figure
+    \ref{adcfsm}) controls the sampling sequence; CONCNT the delay between the assertion of :signal:`CNV` and the bit read-out;
+    :signal:`BITCNT` sends the sample clock.
 To compesate for the ADC readout delay and the propagation delay across the galvanic isolators, we delay the :signal:`LSCK` via a shift-register into :signal:`BITEN`.

 .. figure:: adc.inputFSM.svg
    :autoconvert: